Self-marketing is a waste of time?

 - To profile yourself in a meeting: No place is better suited for self-presentation than the meeting, because everyone gets it here.
 Your speech should therefore be well thought out.
 Shine with a surprising entry, which will get you attention.
 Then find out how your ideas and their work benefit the company and their colleagues.
 Involve the other participants by asking for feedback or specific suggestions.

-- Present yourself at every opportunity: In order for the boss to do your excellent work, you should not only talk about it, but also do it publicly: voluntarily register “public” tasks such as giving customer presentations, looking after trainees, etc. This increases your market value.
+- Present yourself at every opportunity: So that the boss also understands your excellent work, you should not only talk about it, but also do it publicly: voluntarily register “public” tasks such as giving customer presentations, looking after trainees, etc. This increases your market value.

 - Operate networking: Studies show that success depends very much on how well you are networked within a company.
 Therefore, it is important to be in contact with as many colleagues as possible.